Sophic Logo gordian knotOvarian and Endometrial Cancer Clinical Trials Intelligence

 Key Inclusion

-• Measurable disease per RECIST V1.1
+• At least one measurable lesion per RECIST V1.1

 Key Exclusion